SagaeHaruki/3D-GameScripts/README.md

 - No Changes

 > Player Inventory Controller Script (New):
-- Allows the player to open their inventory
+- No Changes

 > Inventory UI Script (New):
-- This controls the prefab (Inventory)
+- Click events added
-- Setting the default item list to 10, as current default.
+- This is to know certain events happening in the inventory

 > Item UI Script (New):
-- No Input Yet
+- Item Select made Possible